open-compass/BotChat/README.md

 #### Evaluation Prompt

-We first use GPT-4 to evaluate each single generated conversation.
+We first use GPT-4 to evaluate each generated conversation separately.
 The workflow is:

 1. We first ask GPT-4 if it thinks that the provided conversation is participated by AI  (Yes / No).
 2. Based on the response of Step1:
-   1. Yes: We ask GPT-4 to provide the index of the first chat that it thinks spoken by AI.
+   1. Yes: We ask GPT-4 to provide the index of the first chat that it thinks is spoken by AI.
    2. No: Pass
 3. We ask GPT-4 to provide the reason for its judgement.

 We pack the above workflow into the following evaluation prompt.
-Besides, we also prepared several [in-context examples](data/UniEval_examples.txt) that will be appended to the evaluation prompt, to strengthen the instruction following capability of GPT-4.
+Besides, we also prepared several [in-context examples](data/UniEval_examples.txt) that will be appended to the evaluation prompt, to strengthen the instruction following the capability of GPT-4.

 ```python
 """